 Applicants should send their applications through Email to email@example.com and firstname.lastname@example.org:

-2. Please mention the paper title and EDAS paper number if applicable.
+2. Please mention the paper title and HotCRP paper number if applicable.

 3. All materials as outlined above as a single PDF file

-1. Should I merge my advisor's recommendation letter with my application together to submit to EDAS?
+1. Should I merge my advisor’s recommendation letter with my application for submission?

 Yes.
-Every applicant should submit all application materials as a single PDF file to EDAS, which includes all required items listed in the "Application Procedure" section described above.
+Every applicant should submit all application materials as a single PDF file, which includes all required items listed in the “Application Procedure” section described above.